uuupah/11ty_neocities/readme.md

 # todo
 - [ ] set up image shortcodes to automatically create webps
 - [ ] set up all albums to load placeholder image instead; potentially use some level of automation for this
+  - [ ] find a way to template this using includes
 - [ ] completely fucking redo front page navigation
 - [ ] paginate infinite nightmare
 - [ ] convert fallback images for image links
   - [ ] create script to do this automatically
+- [ ] make the 404 page less wankery